-Stress inoculation training refers to a type of therapeutic intervention that aims to “inoculate” or protect you from future stressors.
-Specifically, it has been used successfully to help individuals cope with exposure to personal or work-related traumatic events, post-traumatic stress disorder (PTSD), anxiety, medical treatments and surgery, job loss, competitive athletics, performance anxiety, and ongoing medical conditions.1
+Stress inoculation training is a therapeutic intervention that aims to “inoculate” or protect people from future stressors.
+Like traditional CBT, stress inoculation focuses on shifting negative bodily and mental reactions to stressors, helping the person cope with and manage difficult emotions.
+Specifically, this approach has been used successfully to help individuals cope with post-traumatic stress disorder (PTSD), anxiety, medical treatments, performance anxiety, and ongoing medical conditions.1

 What Is Stress Inoculation Training?

-Stress inoculation training, also called stress inoculation therapy, is a type of cognitive behavioral therapy (CBT) that focuses on changing the way your mind and body responds to stressors.
-It might be offered individually or in a group.
-For those with PTSD, stress inoculation training might be offered on its own or in conjunction with other types of trauma therapy like prolonged exposure therapy.2
+Stress inoculation training, also called stress inoculation therapy, is a type of cognitive behavioral therapy (CBT) that focuses on changing how your mind and body respond to stressors.
+In treatment, clients learn to recognize their strengths, identify who they can rely on for support, and practice new skills for developing adaptive ways to think about and respond to stressors.
+For those with PTSD, stress inoculation training might be offered on its own or in conjunction with other types of trauma therapy, like prolonged exposure therapy.2

 Is Stress Inoculation Training Effective?

-Stress inoculation training is effective in preparing individuals to deal with stressful events, by not only changing the way they think about these events, but also by changing how they emotionally and physically respond to them.
+Stress inoculation training can effectively prepare individuals to deal with stressors because it helps them change how they think about these events, thus affecting how they emotionally and physically respond.

-- Anxiety among parents of children undergoing painful medical procedures3
+- Anxiety in children undergoing painful medical procedures3

 - Anxiety disorders4